 The restrictive nature of the carnivore diet leaves entire food groups out of a person’s diet, thereby excluding most of the vitamins, minerals, and micronutrients they provide.

 A further health risk may stem from the type of meat that a person eats.

 For example, some meats are high in saturated fat, which can raise cholesterol levels in the blood.
-Research has found that eating a lot of saturated fat over the long-term can increase a person’s risk of coronary heart disease.

 Other unpleasant side effects of ASF and LCHF diets include constipation, headaches, bad breath, and flatulence.

 Followers of the carnivore diet vary in what they allow themselves to eat.
 The core rule of the diet is that a person can only consume foods from animal sources.

 At one end of the spectrum, some people eat one type of meat only.
 At the other end, people include a variety of meat and certain dairy products in their diet.

 The following sections will look at which foods to include and which foods to avoid.

 A person following the carnivore diet might consume: